ExpediaGroup/styx/docs/user-guide/configure-advanced-routing.md

 ### BackendServiceProxy

-Standard path-prefix based backend service router/proxy.
+Standard path-prefix based router/proxy to backend services.

     name: <descriptive name for this object (optional)>
     type: BackendServiceProxy
     config:
         backendProvider: <name>

-The backendProvider attribute must refer to a named backend service in the `services` section.
+The `backendProvider` attribute must refer to a named backend service in the `services` section.
 For example, to proxy between HTTP and HTTPS origins based on the incoming protocol: